istio/istio.io/content/en/docs/setup/getting-started/index.md

 [which Istio installation method should I use?](/about/faq/#install-method-selection) FAQ page.

-You'll need a Kubernetes cluster to proceed.
+You will need a Kubernetes cluster to proceed.
 If you don't have a cluster, you can use [kind](/docs/setup/platform-setup/kind) or any other [supported Kubernetes platform](/docs/setup/platform-setup).

 Follow these steps to get started with Istio: